 Let them apply on the fly.
 What’s better than a mobile-optimized careers page?
 A mobile apply process.
 Not only does it save mobile job seekers the time and frustration of an arduous application process, it also saves time for you.
 With a mobile apply option, job seekers can apply to a job in just a few clicks, uploading a resume they have saved on their phone or online (or created through an app like CareerBuilder for iOS or Android).
 The easier the apply process, the more willing job seekers are to complete the application process, and the faster (and more likely) those applications will make their way to you.

 Build your pipeline.
 “Apply now” shouldn’t be the only option for job seekers visiting your mobile careers site.
 For interested-but-not-yet-ready-to-apply job seekers, give them the option to join your talent network.
-In a few clicks, they can enter their information (perhaps even upload their resumes) and opt in to receive job alerts, company news and other information moving forward – all from the convenience of their mobile devices.
+In a few clicks, they can enter their information (perhaps even upload their resumes) and opt in to receive relevant job alerts, company news and other information moving forward – all from the convenience of their mobile devices.

 Recruit via text.
 More and more consumers rely on texting as a way to communicate, making it a fast, easy way to connect with candidates.
 It’s important to proceed with caution, however.
 Many candidates are turned off by unsolicited text messages (especially if they’re on a limited data plan), even if it is about a job.
 Before you start firing off texts, make sure the applicant has given their OK.
 Even then, keep your messages brief and within normal business hours, and use them only for things such as confirming interview times or following up from an earlier communication.
 Save anything that requires an entire conversation for email or the phone.
+Rely on these 3 best practices for texting candidates.

 Make interviews faster and easier.
 Thanks to FaceTime and other video call apps, you can easily set up video interviews with candidates on almost any mobile device.
 Candidates love mobile video interviews because it saves them the trouble of travelling all the way to your office (and putting on pants), and while they’re no substitute for in-person interviews, they help give employers a better read of candidates than traditional phone screenings allow.